 At Clark, students interested in teaching at the elementary (1-6), middle (5-8) or secondary (8-12) level qualify for this license through the Master of Arts in Teaching (M.A.T.) program, an intensive full year (summer + academic year) program.
 The M.A.T. program is one of Clark's accelerated B.A./M.A. degree programs.

 B.A./M.A.
 Accelerated degree option: Clark undergraduate students may qualify for the M.A.T. as part of Clark's accelerated degree (B.A./M.A.) program.
 In addition to meeting the University requirements for the accelerated degree, undergraduates qualify for the M.A.T. program by taking EDUC 152: Complexities of Urban Schooling before or during their senior year, and by taking two other courses pre-approved by the Education Department in their senior year.
 Students enter the fifth year M.A.T. program soon after graduation, taking summer courses, followed by academic year courses taken in conjunction with a yearlong teaching internship in one of the partner schools of the Hiatt Center for Urban Education.
 They must also pass the Massachusetts Test for Educator Licensure.
-Students aiming to participate in the accelerated degree program should meet with Marlene Shepard at the Hiatt Center before their junior year (call 508-793-7222 or 7221 or e-mail firstname.lastname@example.org).
+Students aiming to participate in the accelerated degree program should, before their junior year, meet with Marlene Shepard, Program Coordinator for the Education Department and Adam Institute, at 508-793-7221 or 7222, or firstname.lastname@example.org.

 M.A.T.
 General Admission: Clark undergraduates who do not qualify for the accelerated degree program may apply for admission to the M.A.T. program in their senior year.
 Others interested in teaching who have completed a bachelor's degree may also apply.
-Interested students should contact Marlene Shepard at the Hiatt Center (call 508-793-7222 or 7221 or e-mail email@example.com).
+Interested students should contact Marlene Shepard at 508-793-7221 or 7222, or email@example.com.

 To achieve the professional license, graduates need three successful years of employment in the role of their initial license, and must complete an approved program of courses appropriate for their teaching field.

-If you have any questions about the above information or our program in general, please contact Marlene Shepard at (508) 793-7715, or firstname.lastname@example.org
+If you have any questions about the above information or our program in general, please contact Marlene Shepard at 508-793-7221 or 7222, or email firstname.lastname@example.org.